 The short answer to your question?
 Yes, you can be sued in a qui tam lawsuit in Texas for Medicaid, Medicare or healthcare fraud if you’re a doctor, surgeon or another medical professional accused of Medicaid and Medicare fraud.
 The answer is much more complex, however.
 That’s why it’s important to understand qui tam law and how it could affect you and your medical practice.

 Our Medicaid fraud defense attorneys at Brewer & Pritchard, P.C. have extensive experience handling complex legal cases involving healthcare fraud.
-Overall, our lawyers have more than 90 years of combined legal experience.
 That’s why so many people turn to our law firm to handle these cases for them.
 We know how the legal system works, know the law and know how to get the job done right.

 Understanding qui tam lawsuits and Medicaid, Medicare and healthcare fraud

 Many medical professionals contact our law firm with questions about qui tam law and lawsuits and how they relate to Medicaid fraud, Medicare fraud or healthcare fraud in general.
 These questions include:

 - What is a Medicaid fraud qui tam lawsuit?